Louisiana's Unique Museums and Exhibitions

 Louisiana has created many opportunities to preserve the stories of the past with museums and historical sites around the state.
 However, trying to visit all of our museums could take much longer than your average trip.
 Here is a quick guide to a few that house some rare or interesting exhibits and artifacts.

-SoFAB opened its doors in 2008 on beautiful riverfront property behind the New Orleans Convention Center.
-Liz Williams, president and director of the museum, led the founding efforts.
+The Southern Food and Beverage Museum (SoFAB) opened its doors in 2008 and is a museum dedicated to the discovery, understanding and celebration of the food, drink and the related culture of the South.
+Elizabeth Williams, president and director of the museum, led the founding efforts.
 “It was amazing that this museum didn’t already exist,” she says.
 “Food is so important to the culture of this city.”
 At the museum, you’ll learn the story of the po-boy, crawfish, beignets, gumbo and the famous Sazerac cocktail.
 Unique exhibits include La Galerie d’Absinthe, an entire gallery devoted to the drink, Absinthe.
 Discover why Absinthe was banned in the U.S. for a time and why it is referred to as the “green fairy.”
-Raymond and B.J.
-Bordelon loaned their extensive collection of Absinthe artifacts including absinthe spoons, absinthe cocktail recipes, and absinthe fountains.
-Also enjoy the Museum of the American Cocktail located inside SoFAB to explore the diverse array of cocktails and their role in society and American life.
-Try to make it for one of the events and seminars, known for delectably showcasing different drinks.
-Read more about the museum or visit their website for ticket information and hours.
+Raymond Bordelon loaned their extensive collection of Absinthe artifacts including absinthe spoons, absinthe cocktail recipes, and absinthe fountains.
+Visitors also enjoy the Museum of the American Cocktail, located inside SoFAB, to explore the diverse array of cocktails and their role in society and American life.

-Located in Carville, Louisiana just outside Baton Rouge, in this overlooked, unassuming location, hundreds of the nation’s leprosy (Hansen’s disease) patients were banished from society, sent to live in the shadow of their disease while praying for a cure.
-In 1999, the complex became a National museum to remember the story of Hansen’s disease.
+Located just outside Baton Rouge in this overlooked, unassuming location, hundreds of the nation’s leprosy (Hansen’s disease) patients were banished from society, sent to live in the shadow of their disease while praying for a cure.
+In 1999, the complex became the National Hansen’s Disease Museum to remember the story of Hansen’s disease.
 Visit the beautiful self-sustaining complex and take a tour to discover what life was like for these patients of this rare disease.
-A unique aspect of this museum is some of the patients who had lived much of their lives at this center have stayed.
-Eighty-four-year-old Simeon Peterson, “Mr. Pete,” serves as the museum’s ambassador.
-Mr. Pete can be found every afternoon in the museum, weaving colorful tales of his 61 years at the Leprosarium.
-Read about a recent trip to the museum or visit their website .
+A unique aspect of this museum is some of the patients who had lived much of their lives at this center have stayed and some still work at the museum.
+Admission to the museum and grounds is free and there is also a 9-stop driving audio tour through the Carville Historic District.
+Read up on the story behind the museum here.

-Step into a world of Mardi Gras when you enter this museum which holds more Mardi Gras costumes in one place than anywhere in the world!
+Step into a world of Mardi Gras when you enter the Mardi Gras Museum of Imperial Calcasieu which holds more Mardi Gras costumes in one place than anywhere in the world!
 Learn about the history of Mardi Gras as you walk through the halls with towering and glittering costumes.
-View how to make a King Cake, as well as the intricacies of costume making.
-There is even a float that patrons can climb aboard.
+The challenges and intricacies of costume design and costume making come to life, allowing visitors an up close look into what goes into the celebrations every Mardi Gras.
 A special feature of the Mardi Gras museum is the animated mannequins wearing brilliant costumes.
 You can get a real sense of how big and extravagant some of these costumes are!
 This museum will inspire you to experience a Mardi Gras celebration in Lake Charles.
-For more information visit the Mardi Gras website or discover other Mardi Gras museums in Louisiana.
+Discover other Mardi Gras museums in Louisiana.